spring-guides/tut-spring-security-and-angular-js/proxy/README.md

 # The API Gateway: Single Page Application with Spring and Angular JS

 In this article we continue [our discussion][third] of how to use [Spring Security](http://projects.spring.io/spring-security) with [Angular JS](http://angularjs.org) in a "single page application".
-Here we show how to use [Spring Cloud](http://projects.spring.io/spring-cloud/) to build an API Gateway to control the authentication and access to the backend resources.
+Here we show how to build an API Gateway to control the authentication and access to the backend resources using [Spring Cloud](http://projects.spring.io/spring-cloud/).
 This is the fourth in a series of articles, and you can catch up on the basic building blocks of the application or build it from scratch by reading the [first article][first], or you can just go straight to the [source code in Github](https://github.com/dsyer/spring-security-angular/tree/master/proxy).
 In the [last article][third] we built a simple distributed application that used [Spring Session](https://github.com/spring-projects/spring-session/) to authenticate the backend resources.
-In this one we make the UI server into a reverse proxy to the backend resource server, and fix the issues with the last implementation (technical complexity introduced by custom token authentication).
+In this one we make the UI server into a reverse proxy to the backend resource server, fixing the issues with the last implementation (technical complexity introduced by custom token authentication), and giving us a lot of new options for controlling access from the browser client.

 > Reminder: if you are working through this article with the sample application, be sure to clear your browser cache of cookies and HTTP Basic credentials.
 In Chrome the best way to do that for a single server is to open a new incognito window.